RuleWorld/nfsim/README.md

 ## Release Notes

+### v1.14.3 April, 2025

+Changed compilation flags for MacOS to produce universal binary the runs on both arm64 and intel macs.

 ### v1.14.2 May, 2024

 (a) Bugfix: Fixed a segmentation fault resulting from having a species start with zero concentration.
 Two simple models were added to the validation process to catch this error.